TimbakTwo/Growtopia-Casino-Simulator/Readme.txt

+Like a phoenix, the burst of the fire burns

 Welcome, and thank you for trying out my test project

 My project is A Casino Simulation to a popular online sandbox Game Growtopia